A Message From the President

 Welcome to Richland Community College!
 Whether Richland is your first college experience or you’ve attended college in the past, we are dedicated to helping you achieve your academic, personal, and overall education goals.
 At Richland, we believe we have something special to offer.
 Our open admission policy reflects our desire to serve all who would benefit from a college education.
 We strive to inspire successful completion of our students’ academic and personal goals.

 Richland Community College serves residents of Macon County and parts of Christian, DeWitt, Logan, Moultrie, Piatt, Sangamon, and Shelby Counties.
-The College serves approximately 7,600 students annually through its main campus, Clinton Extension Center, Fairview Park Plaza Extension Center, and Heartland Technical Academy.
+The College serves approximately 7,600 students annually through its main campus, the Clinton Hgiher Education Center, Fairview Park Plaza Extension Center, and Heartland Technical Academy.
 The Continuing and Professional Education Division provides professional development courses, community education courses, and workforce training to over 4,000 people annually.

 Rich in Community